MedSecurance/Assurance/src/aco/README.md

 ## 🚧 Status

 This directory is under active development.
-Expect refactoring, new node types (e.g. Evidence), and tighter integration with O-ETB internals.
+Expect changes such as new node types (e.g. Evidence), new evidence categories, and tighter integration with O-ETB internals.

 ---